virtualzone/tubewarder/README.md

 ![Tubewarder Icon](https://raw.githubusercontent.com/weweave/tubewarder/master/icon/screenshot.png)

-The current release is 1.0 Release Candidate 2 (1.0-RC2), which is feature-complete and well tested.
-However, we're still hunting final bugs and improving stability.
-Use it on your own risk.

 ## Purpose
 Traditional infrastructures usually look similar to the following diagram: All of your applications have an n:m relationship with all of your outbound messaging services.
 Besides the vast connectivities, you have lots of duplicated code for logging, archiving, templating, error handling, etc.